 What is a Brisket Injection Marinade?

-An injectable marinade is a thin, flavorful liquid that is placed into a kitchen-safe meat injector and then inserted into several spots in the meat.
+An injectable marinade is a thin, flavorful liquid placed into a kitchen-safe meat injector and then inserted into several spots in the meat.
 You can put together a unique formula, like this Best Brisket Injection marinade, or use the same flavor profile as the rub you’ll be using.
 You can use an injection marinade in one of two ways.
-First option: Apply the rub and use the injection marinade about 1 hour before the brisket goes on the smoker (as pictured above).
-Second option: When injecting brisket do not apply the rub.
-Wrap it tightly in plastic wrap and place it into your refrigerator for up to 12 hours (see photo below).
-Season your brisket about 30-60 minutes before it goes into the smoker.

 Ingredients for Best Injection Marinade:

-- Beef broth: I recommend using Minor’s Beef Base
+- Beef stock: I suggest using Minor’s Beef Base

 - Worcestershire sauce